shcaba/Sebastes_melanops_OR/Document/_main.md

   	16. McAllister-Ianelli data weighting

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Table \ref{tab:data_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-data-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-data-ssb} and \ref{fig:sensi-data-depl}.

-Deterministic length-based (with or without catches) models with fixed life history values view the stock scale and status to be below that of the reference model, though above the limit reference point.
-Bringing in the age data, while still fixing life history and not estimating recruitment, significantly raises the stock scale to above the reference model, though the stock status is similar to the reference model.
-Introduction of the index made little difference to the relative stock status.
-Estimating the life history values, even without estimating recruitment, brought the scale back in line with the reference model.
-The other data treatments, including data weighting options, did very little to change the results from the reference model.
+From a data standpoint, the model was the most sensitive to how information on absolute abundance, or population scale, from the acoustic-visual survey and the tagging data was treated in the model.
+In particular, the parameterization of catchability (model estimated or fixed) and the level of error (input CVs and model estimated extra variance) associated with these two data sources provided considerably discrepencies in key management quantities (e.g., stock size and status; Figures \ref{fig:sensi-data-RE}, \ref{fig:sensi-data-ssb}, and \ref{fig:sensi-data-depl}).
+The model was comparatively robust to the removal of any given single data source, with the exception of the acoustic-visual survey, and the relative weighting of length and age composition data.
+The harmonic mean data weighting approach (based on the McAllister-Ianelli method) resulted in negligible change from the reference model that used the Francis weighting method.
+The Dirichlet method only minimally adjusted the input sample sizes, nearly mimicking the sensitivity model where no weigting was conducted, which had the effect of increasing current estimates of stock size (20%) but no appreciably change in stock status.

+Alternative treatment of the acoustic-visual survey data largely resulted in two alternative states of nature in terms of stock size and status (high and low) relative to the base model.
+Fixing catchability to 1.0 and reducing the input CV to near zero essentially forced the model to fit the 2021 acoustic-survey data point perfectly (high state of nature).
+However, when doing so the model estimated biological parameters (e.g., natural mortality and growth) that were extreme, nearing implausibility.
+Alternatively, estimating catchability, or similarly inputing the externally estimated CV of 0.45, resulted in a low state of nature where estimates of spawning output over recent years were below OFLs and stock status was in the precautionary zone.
+However, the interpretation of resulting acoustic-survey catchability was impractically high (3.0 or higher) given the comprehensive study design of the survey.
+Fixing the tagging catchability to the value assumed in the last assessment largely counteracts the change to the reference model after fixing the acoustic-visual catchability to 1.0 and reducing its input CV to near zero.

 #### Model specification sensitivities
-Model specifications looked at the estimation of indiviual and combinations of life history parameters, the estimation of recruitment, and the treatment of fecundity and selectivity.
+Model specifications looked at the estimation of indiviual and combinations of life history parameters, including the treatment of natural mortality, growth, maturity, fecundity and recruitment, and fishery selectivity.
 All scenarios match the reference model specifications in all other aspects unless otherwise stated.

 - Life history estimation

 	- Natural mortality ($M$)
 		1. Use 2015 $M$ values
 		2. Lorenzen age varying $M$
 		3. Estimate $M$

 	- Growth parameters
 	 	4. Fix all growth parameters to external values, estimate $M$
 		5. Fix all growth parameters to external values
 	 	6. Estimate $L_min$
 	 	7. Estimate $CV_{young}$ and $CV_{old}$

 	- Reproductive Biology
-	 	8. Use biological maturity ogive
+	 	8. Use biological maturity ogive (logistic model)
-	 	9. Use functional maturity ogive
+	 	9. Use functional maturity ogive (logistic model)
 	 	10. Fecundity proportional to weight

 	- Recruitment estimation
 	 	11. No recruitment estimation
-	 	12. Estimate recruitment for all years in the model Miscellaneous
+	 	12. Estimate recruitment for all years in the model

+ - Selectivity
 		13. Estimate logistic selectivity for all fleets

 Likelihood values and estimates of key parameters and derived quantities from each sensitivity are available in Tables \ref{tab:modspec_LH_sensis} and \ref{tab:modspec_RecMisc_sensis}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-modspec-RE}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-modspec-ssb} and \ref{fig:sensi-modspec-depl}.

-Fixing $M$ to the higher prior mean value while estimating $L_{\infty}$ raised both the beginning and ending stock scale and overall ending year relative stock status.
-Fixing growth but estimating $M$ dropped stock scale, but preserved the stock status.
-Allowing either $L_{\infty}$ or $k$ to be estimated increased both stock scale and status.
-Fixing the life history parameters except for female $L_{\infty}$ also raised stock scale and status, though estiamating males $L_{\infty}$ made little difference to model results.
-Further investigation of the affects of life history values are provided in the likelihood profiles (next section).
+In general, model specifications for natural mortality, selectivity, and growth caused the population to drop below the reference model estimate of stock size, while alternative reproductive biology models increased stock size.
+Despite considerable differences in the historic trajectory of relative stock status across sensitivity models, there was considerably less variability in the estimate of current (2023) stock status (ranging from 0.49 to 0.65, where 0.55 is the reference model, with the exception of the estimate $L_min$ growth model that had convergence issues when estimating the length at minimum age).

+Estimating female and male $M$ led to a considerably higher mortality rate for females (0.25 compared to 0.19 used in the reference model) and slightly higher for males (0.18 compared to 0.17).
+This had the effect of lowering both the beginning and ending stock scale, but had only a marginal influence on current stock status.
+Similarly, fixing growth but estimating $M$ also dropped stock scale but preserved stock status relative to the sensitivity that only fixed the growth parameters to external estimates.
+Due to the similarity between $M$ in the reference model and what was used in the previous 2015 assessment, there was little change in overall management quantities associated with this sensitivty model.

+Fixing growth parameters in the model to external-to-the-assessment estimates resulted in a considerable change in the stock trajectory, both in terms of stock size and status, yet end up in about the same place by 2023.
+For example, over the most recent 20 years, this sensitivty model estimates the stock declining from a nearly unfished state in the early 2000s.
+In contrast, the reference model (and nearly all other sensitivity model) estimate the stock has been increasing from a precautionary state in the early 2000s.
+Estimating the CV for growth of young and old fish had negligle impact on results.
+The model that estimated $L_min$ did not pass key model diagnostic tests (e.g., stability and convergence) so was not considered further.

+Using a logistic function to externally estimate maturity ogives, based on either biological or functional maturity measurements, increased scale and overall spawning output relative to the reference model.
+This result was most prominent when biological maturity was used to describe the maturity schedule due to the appreciable reduction in the length at 50 percent maturity indicating that females mature at a younger age on average than when using functional maturity.
+The minor differences between using a logistic function (sensitivity) versus a spline (reference model) was due to the latter allowing for skip spawning of older, mature females.
+Assuming that fecundity is proportional to female body weight, instead of an exponential relationship with length as used in the reference model, resulted in an increase in beginning and ending scale but little different in overall stock status.

-Fixing recruitment dropped the scale and status of the stock a little, fixing life history values again increased those derived outputs.
-Recruitment estimation (assuming $\sigma_R$ = 0.6) was not sensitive to a range of $\sigma_R$ values or estimation of all years of recruitment.
-While the truncated time series of recruitment can be considered parsimonious, the addition of estimating all recruitment years adds additional uncertainty to the stock status measure earlier in the time series.
+Recruitment estimation (assuming $\sigma_R$ = 0.6) was sensitive to the estimation of different ranges of years of recruitment deviations.
+While the truncated time series of recruitment used in the reference model can be considered parsimonious, the addition of estimating all recruitment years adds additional uncertainty to the stock status measure earlier in the time series.
+Estimating recruitment deviations for all years in the model dropped the scale of the population, altered the historic stock status trajectory, but had little effect on current stock status.
+Estimating the full time series of recruitments resulted in a significant negative trend in deviates early in the time period that was a concern.
+Removing the estimation of any recruitment deviates from the stock-recruitment curve resulted in reduced stock dynamics, where the decline in stock status from an unfished state was gradual and largely driven by the catch history.

-The remaining model specifications did little to change the reference model results.
-Estimating dome-shaped selectivity after 2003 for the recreational fishery (based on the possibility that fishing restriction in part of the year could possibly limit access to bigger individuals) does result in dome-shaped selectivity for the recreational fishery, it provides only a slighly better fit (based on AIC) to the data and does not change the scale or status of the stock.
-An even better fit to the data is achieved if 2001 (not coinciding with management changes), though again the derived quantities of scale and status do not change.
-The improved fits are not sufficient evidence that a selectivity block is needed, though whether and where blocks may be most appropriate is worth future consideration.

-Overall, there were no model specification sensitivity scenarios that caused the population to drop significantly below the reference model estimate of stock status, only above.
-When stock scale changed from the reference model, unfished and current stock size usually varied in the same direction, with current stock size changing more, leading to increases in the relative stocks status.
+Estimating all fleet selectivity patterns as logistic effectively removed the potential for cryptic biomass resulting from fleets not encountering and catching fish of older sizes or ages.
+This model resulted in an decrease in beginning and ending scale and reduced stock status since 1990 (even to the point where the stock would have been considered overfished from the 1990s to the early 2010s).
+The stock status discrepency is reduced the closer the model gets to the current year, where the fraction of unfished is estimated to be 53 percent in 2023 compared to the reference model of 55 percent.
+The fit to the logistic selectivity model is not as good in terms of residual patterns and overall likelihood (based on AIC).

 ### Likelihood Profiles